 unordered_map in C++ STL

-unordered_map is an associated container that stores elements formed by the combination of key-value and a mapped value.
+unordered_map is an associated container that stores elements formed by the combination of a key value and a mapped value.
 The key value is used to uniquely identify the element and the mapped value is the content associated with the key.
 Both key and value can be of any type predefined or user-defined.
 In simple terms, an unordered_map is like a data structure of dictionary type that stores elements in itself.
 It contains successive pairs (key, value), which allows fast retrieval of an individual element based on its unique key.

-Internally unordered_map is implemented using Hash Table, the key provided to map are hashed into indices of a hash table that is why the performance of data structure depends on hash function a lot but on an average, the cost of search, insert and delete from the hash table is O(1).
+Internally unordered_map is implemented using Hash Table, the key provided to map is hashed into indices of a hash table which is why the performance of data structure depends on the hash function a lot but on average, the cost of search, insert, and delete from the hash table is O(1).

-Note: In the worst case, its time complexity can go from O(1) to O(n2), especially for big prime numbers.
-You can read more about this on how-to-use-unordered_map-efficiently-in-c.
-In this situation, it is highly advisable to use a map instead to avoid getting a TLE error.
+Note: In the worst case, its time complexity can go from O(1) to O(n), especially for big prime numbers.
+In this situation, it is highly advisable to use a map instead to avoid getting a TLE(Time Limit Exceeded) error.

 Contribute 30 GeeksforGeeks 10 Practice 20

-In unordered_set, we have only key, no value, these are mainly used to see presence/absence in a set.
-For example, consider the problem of counting the frequencies of individual words.
+Note: For example, consider the problem of counting the frequencies of individual words.
 We can’t use unordered_set (or set) as we can’t store counts while we can use unordered_map.